FN-FAL113/cs2-server-picker/README.md

 **5. Why windows only<br>**
   - App is written using vb.net and windows platform still dominates the gaming scene due to better compatibility.

-## To Do
+## 📔 To Do
 - TBD

 ## Contributors
 - @Mohamad82Bz (for testing out the app on EU Servers and providing necessary details)

+## 💙 Donors
+- Thanks to @rainbowjose for the donation

-## Support the Project
+## 💖 Support the Project/Dev
 I develop stuffs for free with dedication and hardwork.
-Sharing this project or giving it a star are a huge sign of appreciation!</br>
+Sharing this project to fellow gamers or giving it a star are a huge sign of appreciation!</br>
-if you want to show appreciation through donation, I accept donations through my parent's paypal while my personal account is being processed yet due to my pending national ID:<br/>
+if you want to show appreciation through a donation:<br/>
 <a href="https://www.paypal.com/paypalme/ameliaOrbeta" target=_blank>
   <img src="https://raw.githubusercontent.com/stefan-niedermann/paypal-donate-button/master/paypal-donate-button.png" alt="Donate with PayPal" width="40%" />
 </a>